 Reporting to his superior, General Hans Krebs, afterwards he would concede that: “considering the size of the attack, we have not lost much ground.”
 While cautiously adding: “(But) I have learned never to praise the day until the twilight comes.”

-He need not have worried much, little before midnight tanks of the Soviet 1st Guards Army managed to capture the first three houses in the northern suburbs of the town of Seelow.
+He need not have worried much, shortly before midnight, tanks of the Soviet 1st Guards Army managed to capture the first three houses in the northern suburbs of the town of Seelow.

 But the bulk of the Soviet forces on Zhukov’s 1st Belorussian Front would remain stalled – at least for the time being.